jafudi/flexpair-website/index.md

-## Not enough STEM talent at hand for your project?
+## Not enough STEM talent at hand for your data-driven project?

 Don’t despair: Flexpair across organizations and time zones.